CanonicalLtd/maas-docs/README.md

 # MAAS Documentation

+---
+**NOTE**

+The official documentation of MAAS has moved to [maas.io/docs](https://maas.io/docs), see [Docs moving to maas.io/docs, content to Discourse](https://discourse.maas.io/t/docs-moving-to-maas-io-docs-content-to-discourse/890) for details.

+Contributions to the documentation can be made via [discourse.maas.io](https://discourse.maas.io/c/docs/5).

+---

 This is the official documentation for [MAAS][maas].
 It is written in [GitHub Flavored Markdown][github-gfm] (GFM), generated into HTML (with [documentation-builder][github-documentation-builder]), and published at